Territorial Army (Malaysia): Ordnance

 Previously, additional brigade-level ordnance teams were maintained by the Territorial Army, but these have since been disbanded.

 Medical

 Territorial Army Corporal Intan Badri, observed by US Navy Lieutenant Commander Scott Bannan, screening a patient during a CARAT Malaysia 2009 medical civil action project at Seberan Tayor Primary School in Kuantan, Malaysia, on 24 June 2009.

-The Territorial Army maintains four reserve medical companies based in Peninsular and East Malaysia.
-These units consist of reservists with medical backgrounds who are attached to the Royal Medical Corps.
-They are integrated into the army medical battalion structure and are responsible for providing medical services during peacetime and military operations.
+The Territorial Army maintains two reserve medical companies, situated in Peninsular and East Malaysia, which are composed of reservists with professional medical backgrounds.
+These personnel are formally attached to the Royal Medical Corps (abbr.: RMC; Kor Kesihatan Diraja) and are integrated into the broader army medical battalion structure to provide essential healthcare services during both peacetime and military operations.

+In contrast to the expansion observed in other Territorial Army branches, the medical reserve component has undergone a significant reduction in scale.
+Previously organised as a formation of four companies, the unit was restructured into two companies: